kralonur/delete-ecs-clusters-rs/README.md

 # Delete ECS Clusters RS

-This basic project is used to delete all clusters for ECS(Elastic Container Service) in AWS.
+This basic project is used to delete all clusters for ECS(Elastic Container Service) and task definitions in AWS.

 ## Run